Hem/SimpleNet.Standard/README.md

   2. Create an instance of ISimpleDatabaseProvider ()

+ `
- ` var dbProvider = new SqlServerProvider("Your SQL server Connection String"); `
+ var dbProvider = new SqlServerProvider("Your SQL server Connection String");
- ` var dbProvider - new PostgresSqlProvider("Your connection string") --- Yes!
-I know spelling error!!`
+ var dbProvider = new PostgresSqlProvider("Your connection string"); --- Yes!
+I know spelling error!!
+ `

   3. Create an instance of ISimpleDataAccessLayer